 Create a column-oriented table

-SELECT rds_duckdb.create_duckdb_table('local_table_name');Refresh the column-oriented table
+SELECT rds_duckdb.create_duckdb_table('local_table_name');Refresh a column-oriented table

-Use the following command to refresh the exported column-oriented table with the latest data from the local ApsaraDB RDS for PostgreSQL table.
-This command updates both the table schema and the data.
+Run the following command to refresh the exported column-oriented table with the latest data from the source local table.
+This command updates both the table schema and its data.

-SELECT rds_duckdb.duckdb_database_size();Delete a column-oriented table
+SELECT rds_duckdb.duckdb_database_size();Drop a column-oriented table

 SELECT rds_duckdb.drop_duckdb_table('local_table_name');Manage AP acceleration

-For SQL statements that fall back to ApsaraDB RDS for PostgreSQL, the system issues a warning in the following format: WARNING: Trying to execute an operation with non-duckdb tables(test), fallback to PG.
-The table names in parentheses are the ApsaraDB RDS for PostgreSQL tables that do not have a corresponding DuckDB column-oriented table.
+For queries that fall back to the PostgreSQL engine, the system returns a warning in the following format: WARNING: Trying to execute an operation with non-duckdb tables(test), fallback to PG.
+The tables listed in parentheses are those that lack a corresponding DuckDB column-oriented table.

-Non-read-only SQL queries also trigger a warning: WARNING: Modification operations on DuckDB tables are currently not supported, fallback to PG.
+Non-read-only queries also trigger a warning: WARNING: Modification operations on DuckDB tables are currently not supported, fallback to PG.

 Enable AP acceleration

-SET rds_duckdb.execution = on;Set AP acceleration parameters
+SET rds_duckdb.execution = on;Configure AP acceleration parameters

 SET rds_duckdb.worker_threads = 32;

-SET rds_duckdb.memory_limit = 16384;Parameter name | Description | Recommended value |
+SET rds_duckdb.memory_limit = 16384;Parameter | Description | Suggestion |

-rds_duckdb.worker_threads | The number of worker threads used for AP acceleration.
-Range: 1 to 255.
-Default: 1.
-This means there is only one worker thread. |
+rds_duckdb.worker_threads | The number of worker threads for AP query acceleration.
+Valid values: 1 to 255.
+Default value: 1. |

 |

-rds_duckdb.memory_limit | The memory limit for AP acceleration.
+rds_duckdb.memory_limit | The memory limit for AP query acceleration.
 Unit: MB.
-Do not add the unit when you configure the parameter.
-Range: 1 to INT32_MAX.
-Default: 100.
-This means the upper limit is 100 MB. |
+Do not include the unit when you set the parameter value.
+Valid values: 1 to INT32_MAX.
+Default value: 100 (which indicates 100 MB). |

 |